CPRE wants to see a roads network where:

 - show little evidence of economic benefit to local economies

 Most of the construction element of the RIS – 1,300 extra miles of road lanes in an already heavily urbanised and densely populated country – is proposed to start at the end of 2019.
 In order to protect the majesty of the English countryside, the air we breathe and the green places we walk in with our families, we can’t let this happen.
 CPRE has already secured a Government commitment to produce England’s first Cycling and Walking Investment Strategy and seen £500 million ring fenced to fight some of the worst effects of existing roads, such as:

 - landscape and biodiversity loss

-Now we’re going to fight these old-fashioned and damaging plans for even more tarmac through England’s countryside.
+Now we’re going to fight these old-fashioned and damaging plans for even more tarmac through England’s countryside, by looking beyond roads.
 Please join us and get involved.

 Find out more about this issue and the Government road-building programme.